Frequently Asked Questions about Elementary Grading Guidelines

 A: If an assignment is turned in, then the lowest score they can receive is a 50%.
-We have been doing this for the past six years.
-It would be mathematically inaccurate to give a grade of less than 50, and would make it very difficult for a student to recover from a failing score of less than 50.
+It would be mathematically inaccurate to give a grade of less than 50%, and would make it very difficult for a student to recover from a failing score of less than 50%.
 CUSD believes that it is in our students’ best interests to promote learning by allowing students to earn at least 50% on completed work.

 Q: Why is 50% for assignments turned in the lowest score we can assign?